 These 5 effective tips listed below can help you avoid not only stock damage but also boost the productivity of your warehouse.

 This includes conducting regular staff meetings and training workshops.
-Well-trained employees are more likely to act proactively towards ensuring the safety of products and goods.
-It reduces the risk of product damage as well as personal injury.
+Well-trained employees are more likely to act proactively toward ensuring the safety of products and goods.
+It reduces the risk of stock damage as well as personal injury.

-For example, merely providing a training course for your forklifts operators will not only keep them safe during operations but will also reduce the amount of products you have to throw away as collateral damage from workplace incidents.
+For example, merely providing a training course for your forklift operators will not only keep them safe during operations but will also reduce the number of products you have to throw away as collateral damage from workplace incidents.

 Hence, when you see repetitive incidences of employees damaging products accidentally or injuring themselves, it is time to take a step back and reassess your workplace safety practices.

-The factors responsible for warehouse inventory damage is the first step towards avoiding such losses.
+The factors responsible for warehouse inventory or stock damage are the first step toward avoiding such losses.

 Look for places where your employees are overextending themselves or products are exposed to risk.
 Are there any places where conveyors would make things safer, can installing a pallet inverter make the operations safer, are there any places where a hoist would be ideal for moving heavy items internally?
 Even small measures can go a long way.

-However, you will appreciate the ROI on such equipment in the near future with reduced workplace injuries and lesser instances of product damage.
+However, you will appreciate the ROI on such equipment shortly with reduced workplace injuries and lesser instances of product damage.

 - The aisles and the walkways are the most frequented areas by your employees, and they are also the most accident-prone zones.
 Hence, make sure that every aisle and every walkway is clean and clutter-free.